-Plants need light, soil, and water.
+Plants need light, soil, water, and a little bit of love.
 But if plants are too hot or too cold, they cannot flourish.
 Greenhouse HVAC helps regulate temperatures in greenhouses to help maximize plant growth.
 Depending on the plant, keep the temperature generally around 70 to 80 degrees Fahrenheit.

 Fresh air brings in carbon dioxide, an essential ingredient for plants to create glucose.
 Proper greenhouse ventilation circulates air using shutters or vents on the walls or roof of the enclosure.